Dzmitry1983/Test-WeatherReader/README.md

 querystring

 Used addition modules:
-mysql
-mocha - for testing
+mysql - for connecting to database. mocha - for testing.

 To start tests:
 npm test